 Illinois Medicare Advantage Options

 Medicare Advantage (sometimes called Medicare “Part C”) effectively replaces your government Medicare benefits with a private health insurance policy managed by a private company.
 No matter what sort of Part C policy you choose, your benefits will be at least equal to that of Traditional Medicare.
 This is required by federal law.
 You may also be eligible for additional benefits (dental or prescription drugs, to name a few) for low additional costs.

 So why is Medicare Advantage the least popular form of supplement insurance available in Illinois?
 Well, it’s hard to say for sure.
 It might have something to do with the fact that most Advantage plans have limited PPO and HMO networks.
 For some, losing their doctor might not be worth the switch, despite the promised savings.
 However, you should carefully explore all of your health care needs before making a final decision.

 If you decide to go with a Medicare Advantage plan, your PPO (Preferred Provider Organization) or your HMO (Health Maintenance Organization) will determine what doctors you see, and where you receive your medical care.
-Here are some leads on affordable providers:

 Illinois Medigap vs. Illinois Medicare Advantage Policies